Sign in →

 Necessary Information

 Bruton Tyrosine Kinase (BTK) Gene Sequencing Patient Information form (T620) is highly recommended.
 Testing may proceed without the patient information.
 However, it aids in providing a more thorough interpretation.
-Ordering providers are strongly encouraged to complete the form and send it with the specimen.
+Ordering healthcare professionals are strongly encouraged to complete the form and send it with the specimen.

 Specimen Required